uncharted-causemos/wm-docs/docs/rank-regions.md

     ??? note "Rounding of normalized values"

-        The **Country's value** columns rounds the normalized values to two decimal places.
+        The **Country's value** column rounds the normalized values to two decimal places.
 For example, 0.9492 is displayed as 0.95.
 However in calculating each country's overall score, Causemos uses the precise, unrounded values.

 2. Adding the weighted scores: